Bereavement Leave – What Employers Need to Know

 The duration of that paid time-off work often depends on the relationship between the employee and the deceased.
 In certain circumstances, additional unpaid time-off work may also be offered to an employee.

-It is advisable for employers to have a clause, paragraph or policy in their Employee Handbook in respect of bereavement leave – to set out parameters to be referred to by both employer and employee.
+It is advisable for employers to have a clause, paragraph or policy in their Employee Handbook in respect of bereavement leave.
+This policy will set out parameters so that both employer and employee are clear on how to manage any requests for bereavement leave.

 • Spouse/ Partner/ Child – 1 week’s paid leave;